autobump/autobump/index.md

 ![](./media/image8.png)

->	Image XXX.
+>	Figure 7.
 Configuration page for a repository.

 Autobump may be configured to ignore updates for minor or major releases of particular dependencies.
-To that end, enter the comment "ignore this major" or "ignore this minor" in the comment-field of the relevant pull request upon declining it (image XXX).
-Autobump will then save this new setting and display it in the dashboard (image XXX).
+To that end, enter the comment "ignore this major" or "ignore this minor" in the comment-field of the relevant pull request upon declining it.
+Autobump will then save this new setting and display it in the dashboard.
 If you decline a pull request without adding a comment, Autobump will no longer create pull requests for that particular version.

 ![](./media/image9.png)

->	Image XXX.
+>	Figure 8.
 Using a comment on a pull request in BitBucket to configure Autobump to ignore updates.

 ![](./media/image10.png)

->	Image XXX.
+>	Figure 9.
 Configuration page of a repository, that displays ignored dependencies.

 <br>
 <br>